Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.SendNotification(notification, "channel_id");
 ```
-You can check what other properties you can set at [AndroidNotification](../api/Unity.Notifications.Android.AndroidNotification.html).
+For details about other properties you can set, see [AndroidNotification](../api/Unity.Notifications.Android.AndroidNotification.html).

 ### Set icons

-You can set a custom icon as small icon for each notification.
-If you don't specify any icons as small icon, the default application icon will be used instead.
+You can set a custom icon as a small icon to display for each notification.
+If you don't specify any small icons, notifications will display the default application icon instead.
 You can optionally set a large icon which also displays in the notification drawer.
-You can configure icons in the notification settings, please refer to [Notification Settings](Settings.html#custom-icons).
+You can configure icons in the notification settings; for more information, see [Notification Settings](Settings.html#custom-icons).

-Below is an example shows how to set the small and large icons with the icon ids you set in the notification settings.
+The example below shows how to set the small and large icons with the icon ids you set in the notification settings.

 ```c#
 notification.SmallIcon = "my_custom_icon_id";